Memory Foam Mattress vs Spring: Which One Wrecks Your Back?

 • They help reduce tossing and turning for deeper, more restorative sleep.

-• Cooling materials and airflow layers can curb overheating for hot sleepers.
+• Cooling materials and airflow layers curb overheating for hot sleepers.

-• Premium construction often extends lifespan, improving long-term value.
+• Premium construction extends lifespan, improving long-term value.

-• Options include firmness, materials, split designs for couples, and custom sizing.
+• Options include firmness, materials, split designs, and custom sizing.

 Why Standard Mattresses May Not Suffice